Robert Brom: Bishop of San Diego

 Brom also created a pastoral center in San Diego after selling the former chancery building to the University of San Diego.

-On January 4, 2012, the apostolic nuncio to the United States, Archbishop Carlo Vigano, announced that Pope Benedict XVI had appointed Auxiliary Bishop Cirilo Flores as coadjutor bishop to Brom in the diocese.
+On January 4, 2012, the apostolic nuncio to the United States, Archbishop Carlo Vigano, announced that Pope Benedict XVI had appointed Auxiliary Bishop Cirilo Flores as coadjutor bishop to assist Brom in the diocese.

 Retirement and legacy

 Pope Francis accepted Brom's resignation on the latter's 75th birthday, September 18, 2013.
-He was succeeded automatically by Bishop Flores.
-Robert Brom died in San Diego on May 9, 2022 at age 83.
+He was succeeded automatically by Flores.
+Robert Brom died in San Diego on May 9, 2022, at age 83.